-There are many possible actions that licensees are directed to take in response to SG primary-to-secondary leakage; see the EPRI “Steam Generator Management Program: PWR Primary-To-Secondary Leak Guidelines – Revision ” for specific recommended actions based on specific plant conditions.
+There are many possible actions that licensees are directed to take in response to SG primary-to-secondary leakage; see the EPRI “Steam Generator Management Program: PWR Primary-To-Secondary Leak Guidelines – Revision 5” for specific recommended actions based on specific plant conditions.

 Based on historical operating experience, it is suggested that the NRC resident inspectors and regional staff use an informal screening criteria of 3 gpd or greater for increased involvement by NRC headquarters staff when SG primary-to-secondary leakage is identified.
 This is not meant to be an absolute threshold, because there may be instances where something unusual about the leakage, or other conditions, warrant the region wanting headquarters staff involvement before leakage reaches 3 gpd.
 If a licensee reports levels of primary-to-secondary leakage exceeding 3 gpd to the resident inspector or regional staff, the Division of Operating Reactor Licensing (DORL) in the Office of Nuclear Reactor Regulation (NRR) should be informed.
-The DORL project manager will inform the Corrosion and Steam Generator Branch () staff.
+The DORL project manager will inform the Corrosion and Steam Generator Branch (NCSG) staff.

-Key items the staff are concerned about include:
+Key items the NCSG staff are concerned about include:

 The rate of change of the leakage, to assess how quickly the situation is changing